 The best way to invite customers to complete a survey is to send an automated message a little while after an interaction was completed (or not completed).
 Provide the customer with multiple choice answers (e.g. extremely satisfied to extremely dissatisfied) so they don’t have to type and the data can be easily categorized.

-Sending the survey to customers who ended up doing business with you and those who eventually chose not to, allows you to find out where you’re going wrong and where you may be making marketing mistakes.
+Sending the survey to customers who ended up doing business with you and those who eventually chose not to, allows you to find out where you’re going wrong.
+A chatbot survey can highlight where you may be making marketing mistakes.

 Benefits of using chatbots

 There are many benefits to your business when you implement a chatbot.
 Here are a few of the more prominent ones.